oracle-livelabs/apex/shopping-cart/creating-orders-page/creating-order-page.md

 ### Objectives
 In this lab, you will:
-- Create a page to review the items that customer just bought
+- Create a page to review the items that the customer recently bought.

 ## Task 1: Create a Normal Page - Order Information
 Create a Normal Page to review the Order that customer has made.